What Is Progressive Overload?

 Switching Exercises Too Often

-Progressive overload requires doing the same movement repeatedly so you can track and increase performance over time.
+Progressive overload often benefits from doing the same movement repeatedly so you can track and increase performance over time.
 If you switch from banded chest press to banded flyes to banded push-ups every week, you can’t compare performance or progress systematically.

-Pick your exercises and stick with them for at least 4-6 weeks.
+Pick your exercises and stick with them for at least 4-6 weeks before changing things up.
+You’ll also get more satisfaction from seeing your progress over time.

 Creating a Progressive Overload Plan